Bindki Assembly constituency

 Bindki is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Bindki in the Fatehpur district of Uttar Pradesh, India.

 Bindki is one of six assembly constituencies in the Fatehpur Lok Sabha constituency.
-Since 2008, this assembly constituency is numbered 239 amongst 403 constituencies.
+Since 2008, this constituency is numbered 239 amongst 403 Lok Sabha constituencies.

 Currently this seat belongs to Apna Dal (Sonelal) candidate Jai Kumar Singh Jaiki who won in last Assembly election of 2022 Uttar Pradesh Legislative Elections defeating Samajwadi Party candidate Rameshwar Dayal urf Dayalu Omer by a margin of 3797 votes.